 The Fence Authority’s Fence Panel Manufacturing Process

 The Fence Authority sources all wood from Canadian white or red cedar.
-We make our own fence pickets and panels at our three wood fabrication shops, and finish each piece by hand, ensuring quality of materials.
-We also have a state-of-the-art vinyl fabrication shop and are the exclusive dealer of ActiveYards quality vinyl and aluminum fences in southeastern Pennsylvania and Delaware.
+We make our own fence pickets and panels at our three wood fabrication shops in West Chester, PA, Montgomeryville, PA, and Smyrna, DE.
+We finish each piece by hand, ensuring quality of materials.
+We also have a state-of-the-art vinyl fabrication shop in West Chester and are the exclusive dealer of ActiveYards quality vinyl and aluminum fences in southeastern Pennsylvania and Delaware.

 We can work with you directly to determine the perfect fence for you.
+Just contact our Outdoor Living Experts!
 We offer a five year workmanship warranty on all of our fence installations.
 If you prefer to install your own fence, that’s great!
-We can provide you with the fence materials you need in wood, vinyl or aluminum to create your perfect DIY project.
+We can provide you with the fence materials you need in wood, vinyl, or aluminum to create your perfect DIY project.